tyomhk2015/gocoin/README.md

 <a href="#user-content-day15">Day 15</a>　2021/11/30
 * Implemented a feature of retrieving the a block from bolt DB using the block's hash.

+<a href="#user-content-day16">Day 16</a>　2021/12/2
+* Implemented a feature of retrieving the all blocks from bolt DB using the recent block's hash.
+* Creating a blockchain with DB is done.
+* Started creating mining or proof of work, PoW.

 <hr>

 #### Resource 📖